Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/web-page.md

 When ingesting a web page, the Knowledge AI chunking process will perform the following:

-1. Visit the URL as a page of a browser session
+1. Visit the URL as a page in a browser session.
-2. Scroll to the bottom of a web page
+2. Scroll to the bottom of the web page.
 3. Access "lazy-loaded" content by checking for any text changes until the page is stable and no longer loading additional text
-4. Generate Knowledge Source content based on the result of visible text
+4. Generate Knowledge Source content based on the visible text result.

 The web page content will be imported into a knowledge source once.
 The source is not automatically updated to reflect future content changes on the web page.